Clark Capital’s Economic Gauges

 International Equity ADR

-- Navigator® International Equity/ADR is positioned with 18.0% in emerging markets with the balance in developed economies and cash.
+- The strategy is positioned with 16.1% in emerging markets and the balance in developed economies and cash.
+Britain, France, and Japan are the strategy’s largest country weights, all ranging between 10% and 14%.

 Taxable Fixed Income